gtchuinkam/compass-github-importer/README.md

 ## Credentials
 Create a `.env` file and fill in the blanks.
 This file should be ignored by git already since it is in the `.gitignore`
 ```
-# Replace these with your GitLab instance URL and access token
+# Replace these with your GitHub instance URL and access token
-GITHUB_URL='<your gitlab>'
+GITHUB_URL='<your github>'
 ACCESS_TOKEN='<an access token for GitHub>'
 USER_EMAIL='<atlassian email>'
 # https://id.atlassian.com/manage-profile/security/api-tokens